aaronkopplin/cortana/README.md

 - Built-in safety checks for dangerous commands (e.g. detects `rm -rf /`)
 - Always shows you what it’s about to run before executing

-## Main Use Case

-Setting up a new nginx/PM2 website hosting setup.
-Instead of googling nginx config syntax and PM2 commands, you’d just say:

-“Set up a new website for mydomain.com with nginx and PM2”

-The agent would:

-- Check your current nginx setup
-- Generate the virtual host configuration
-- Set up SSL certificates
-- Configure PM2 for your app
-- Handle firewall rules
-- Walk you through each step

 ## Technical Approach

 **Knowledge Base**